-- For possession of illegal drugs, ineligibility period is - First offense 1 year from date of conviction - Second offense 2 years from date of conviction - Third+ offense Indefinite - For sale of a illegal drugs, ineligibility period is - o First offense 2 years from date of conviction - Second offense Indefinite - Third+ offense Indefinite
+- --For possession of illegal drugs, ineligibility period is - 1st Offense: 1 year from date of conviction - 2nd Offense: 2 years from date of conviction - 3rd+ Offense: Indefinite - --For sale of an illegal drugs, ineligibility period is - 1st Offense: 2 years from date of conviction - 2nd+ Offense: Indefinite

-Convictions only count if they were for an offense that occurred during a period of enrollment for which the student was receiving Federal Student Aid - they do not count if the offense was not during such a period.
-Also, a conviction that was reversed, set aside, or removed from the student's record does not count, nor does one received when she was a juvenile, unless he/she was tried as an adult.
+Convictions only count if they were for an offense that occurred during a period of enrollment for which the student was receiving Federal Student Aid.
+Otherwise, they do not count.
+Also, a conviction that was reversed, set aside, or removed from the student's record does not count, nor does one received if it was as a juvenile, unless tried as an adult.